 Salah was arrested on 23 August 2017, and his detention extension hearing was held on the same day with a decision to extend his detention for five additional days to examine his confiscated devices.
 Salah had another detention extension hearing on 27 August 2017.
 During this hearing, the prosecution failed to present a list of charges against Salah.
-As a result, the judge decided to release him under a number of conditions including: house arrest for ten days in a town called Reineh near Nazareth, a ban from entering Jeruslaem for 90 days, travel ban for three months, and a 10,000 NIS bail.
-This court decision was issued and Salah’s father went to pay his bail immediately after the hearing ended.
+As a result, the judge decided to release him under a number of conditions, including house arrest for ten days in a town called Reineh near Nazareth, a ban from entering Jerusalem for 90 days, and a travel ban for three months, and a 10,000 NIS bail.
+This court decision was issued, and Salah’s father went to pay his bail immediately after the hearing ended.
 However, before they were able to finish all of the procedures, the prosecution issued a six-month administrative detention order against Salah.

 An order confirmation hearing was held.
-The defense lawyer made arguments on the grounds of the ongoing and unjustified targeting of Salah since his release at the end of 2012.
-He explained that the occupation authorities justify every decision and every order issued against Salah by saying that he was released in “Shalit’s” prisoners exchange deal without even mentioning that he only had three months of his sentence remaining.
-He suggested that Salah finishes his previous sentence (three months) instead of administrative detention.
-They were hopeful that this could potentially end the continuous targeting and violations imposed on Salah based on the claim that he is blacklisted for having been released as part of the “Shalit exchange deal”.
+The defense lawyer made arguments on the grounds of Salah's ongoing and unjustified targeting since his release at the end of 2012.
+He explained that the occupation authorities justified every decision and order against Salah by saying that he was released in “Shalit’s” prisoners exchange deal without even mentioning that he only had three months of his sentence remaining.
+He suggested that Salah finish his previous sentence (three months) instead of administrative detention.
+They were hopeful that this could potentially end Salah's continuous targeting and violations based on the claim that he is blacklisted for having been released as part of the “Shalit exchange deal.”

 The District Court’s judge issued a decision that canceled Salah’s AD order and returned the remaining period of his previous sentence.
 However, the prosecution appealed the judge’s decision.
-The hearing was held at the High Court, which accepted the appeal, cancelled the decision, and returned the administrative detention order.
+The High Court held the hearing, which accepted the appeal, canceled the decision, and returned the administrative detention order.

 The second confirmation hearing was held on 17 September 2017.
-Salah’s lawyer confirmed the continuous targeting of Salah is unjustified and that he believed that the Israeli intelligence knew about his travel date (30 August 2017) and rushed to arrest him before.
+Salah’s lawyer confirmed that his continuous targeting of Salah is unjustified and that he believed that the Israeli intelligence knew about his travel date (30 August 2017) and rushed to arrest him.

-As for the subject of administrative detention, the lawyer explained that Salah was arrested on 23 August 2017 and was only superficially interrogated twice; meaning that he was not asked about the charges or event they claim he was a part of.
-They only asked him ordinary questions about his job, studies and family.
-It should be mentioned that Salah practiced his right to remain silent during the interrogation, They kept asking him about some devices they confiscated from his home without specifying what they were talking about or even showing him.
+As for the subject of administrative detention, the lawyer explained that Salah was arrested on 23 August 2017 and was only superficially interrogated twice, meaning that he was not asked about the charges or events they claimed he was a part of.
+They only asked him ordinary questions about his job, studies, and family.
+It should be mentioned that Salah practiced his right to remain silent during the interrogation.
+They kept asking him about some devices they confiscated from his home without specifying what they were talking about or even showing him.

 The Israeli occupation authorities use administrative detention against Jerusalemites extensively and without any clear reason.
-In Salah's file, there was no need to issue an administrative detention order, since his activity, according to the prosecution's claim, is restricted to the West Bank and Jerusalem.
+Salah's file did not need to issue an administrative detention order since his activity, according to the prosecution's claim, is restricted to the West Bank and Jerusalem.
 Therefore, they would have been able to deport him to a distant area such as Haifa (for example).
-In addition, the court did not reveal any information regarding the arrest, interrogation or the reasons behind them.
-This confirms the court hearings did not meet the international standard of due process, and did not grant the detainee or his lawyer their right to review the charges and build a proper defense.
+In addition, the court did not reveal any information regarding the arrest, interrogation, or the reasons behind them.
+This confirms the court hearings did not meet the international standard of due process and did not grant the detainee or his lawyer their right to review the charges and build a proper defense.

 Salah’s administrative detention order is arbitrary by all standards; it is not based on any legal grounds, genuine information or reason.
-If there had been genuine legal basis, the authorities would have simply charged him.
-The goal is thus to deny him his liberty, prevent him from having any human connections with his family and to tighten the screws with the aim of, pushing him to move to France.
+The authorities would have simply charged him if there had been a genuine legal basis.
+The goal is thus to deny him his liberty, prevent him from having any human connections with his family, and tighten the screws with the aim of pushing him to move to France.

 Salah's arrest at this particular time prevented him from obtaining the proper certification to become a practicing lawyer, which he was supposed to obtain officially after taking the necessary oath at the end of September.
 He was also prevented from completing his higher education to acquire a second degree in law.
 Most importantly, he was denied time with his wife and son, which is something truly precious to him.

 Salah Hamouri is currently held at Al-Naqab prison.
-He waits for family visits to see his parents and siblings, and is struggling to endure the pain of not being able to see wife and son.
+He waits for family visits to see his parents and siblings and is struggling to endure the pain of not being able to see his wife and son.

 He is currently banned from practicing his mission as a human rights defender; he is denied his right to be a father and a husband and to live normally.
-Salah Hamouri chooses to stay in his home country and live in Jerusalem despite all the suffering and even if it means his imprisonments, over living freely and comfortably away from his home, family and friends.
+Salah Hamouri chooses to stay in his home country and live in Jerusalem despite all the suffering, even if it means his imprisonment, over living freely and comfortably away from his home, family, and friends.